 FED is also providing the research needed to develop and deploy the Material Plasma Exposure eXperiment (MPEX)—a next-generation linear plasma device that will be built at ORNL.
 MPEX will support the study of the way plasma will interact long term with materials within future fusion reactors.
 The division also leads the Department of Energy’s Innovation Network for Fusion Energy program (INFUSE), which is focused on driving cost-effective fusion energy technologies through private-public research partnerships.
 The division also hosts the Virtual Technology Laboratory (VLT) which supports the fusion science community in enabling technologies to advance plasma science experiments and pursue innovative solutions for materials and technologies needed for realizing fusion energy.

-Fusion energy is a low-risk, no-waste, environmentally friendly water-derived energy source that has tremendous potential to dramatically change how we power the world.
+Fusion energy is a low-risk, environmentally friendly water-derived energy source that has tremendous potential to dramatically change how we power the world.
 When that happens, the work of ORNL’s Fusion Energy Division will have played a crucial part.